NightMare World

-NightMare World are an English power metal band from Birmingham, England, formed in 2006.
+NightMare World were an English power metal band from Birmingham, England, formed in 2006.

 History

 No Regrets EP

 In 2007 NightMare World recorded a three-track EP at Thin Ice Studios.
 It was engineered, produced and mixed by Karl Groom of Threshold and was released in early 2009.
-All three tracks were later reproduced entirely on the band's debut album, In The Fullness Of Time.
+All three tracks were later reproduced entirely on the band's debut album, In The Fullness of Time.
 The band played a few select shows including Bloodstock 2009 promoting the EP.

-In The Fullness Of Time
+In The Fullness of Time

 The band began work on their debut album in early 2010 and chose to continue working with Karl Groom at Thin Ice Studios.
 The album was recorded over a period of four years and was finally mastered by Peter Van't Riet in April 2014.
 The album also featured orchestration by Daniel Reeves, AKA Casino Brown (Ted Maul, Akercocke).
 Shortly after, the band signed to Pure Steel Records and the album was released on 15 May 2015.

 Amongst other dates, the band performed at Hammerfest IX, and supporting Powerquest at the Camden Underworld.